- Parents Home

 When you get the medicine, always look at it carefully before you leave the pharmacy.
 Read the instructions to be sure you understand how to give it to your child.
 Even if the medicine is a refill, check to make sure the drug is the same size, color, and shape that you are used to getting.
 If anything doesn't look right, ask.

 Consider these other questions for your pharmacist:

-Does this medicine need special storage (for example, at room temperature or in
+- Does this medicine need special storage (for example, at room temperature or in a refrigerator)?

-How many times a day should it be given?
+- How many times a day should it be given?
 Should it be given with food?
-Without
+Without food?

-Should my child take special precautions, such as avoiding sun exposure, when
+- Should my child take special precautions, such as avoiding sun exposure, when taking this medicine?

 Common Problems With Childhood Medicines